7.0 Capstone units

 Effective capstones are often based on student-centred approaches to teaching and learning, as opposed to teacher-centred approaches of transmitting information in a lecture format.

-It can be useful to understand the context of the Capstone subject by taking the following into consideration:
+It can be useful to understand the context of the Capstone unit by taking the following into consideration:

 - Characteristics of the students